a-r-d/a-r-d.github.io/_posts/2024-07-31-creating-potently-agentic-individually-aligned-models.markdown

 ### Network Spirituality and Perfect Governance

-Going one step further imagine if you solved the six problems above and you could network the gods together into a group.
+Going one step further imagine if you solved the six problems above and you could network the models (gods? demons?) together into a group.
 You would have perfect Network Spirituality.
-How do you balance the goals of the individual vs the goals of the group?
+How do you balance the goals of the individual Vs the goals of the group?

 Can you create a Social Contract in the tradition of John Locke so a user can transparently join a group and give up some agency in return for power?
 Is this the future of governance?
-You could dial the biases of your gods in any direction depending on the goals of the group.
+You could dial the biases of your models in any direction depending on the goals of the group.

 At that point, who is really in control?
 Surely the AI is?
 And isn’t this better after all if the AI cannot be corrupted by any human members?
 <br />